 Download Google Assistant Launcher:

-How To Use Google Assistant On Android 5.0 Lollipop
+Using the Assistant on Android 5.0 Lollipop

 First and foremost, download the Google Assistant Launcher APK from the link above and Install it like any other APK.
 Once that is done, you can tap Open to go straight into the app and have a look around.
 It is mostly cards floating around on the screen detailing the various things you can do but it looks really cool.
 But launching an app every time from your home screen isn’t really how you picture using an AI assistant on your phone.
 An assistant should be easily accessible from anywhere and within any app.